zlElo/DelSec/README.md

  DelSec is a program that helps you securely delete files, written in Python!

 If you want to delete your files secure and fast, then is DelSec the best program for you.
-It will help you, to delet your files completly.
-The program encrypt your file before the deletion, so antoher cant read the file.
+It will help you, to delete your files completely.
+The program encrypt your file before the deletion, so antoher can't read the file.
 Its like a data shredder.

  ------------------------------------------------------------------------
  About the program: